habibanalytics/Towards-Data-Science/Months/Month 1.md

 ### Goal 5
 I also want to try out [codesignal-arcade](https://app.codesignal.com/arcade) by the end of this month idk if i can finish it or not but it has a lot of prgrams so I'll try out for two months.

-### Goal 6
-Not much of a goal for the first month.
-There are some other couurses from coursera that i also want to try out regarding python.
-So Let's just keep it like this that if i can i will complete them in the first month.

 ### My Focus in the first month
 The main focus in the first month would be Mostly on **python** and **statistics**.
 Since I had a lot of time with me so I also enrolled in the Machine Learning course by Andrew NG on Coursera as well.